datquocnguyen/VnDT/README.md

 ## Versions:

 - 04/2014: Released VnDT version 1.0 (VnDTv1.0).
-- 12/2018: Released VnDT version 1.1 (VnDTv1.1), fixing several conversion errors that are resulted from annotation inconsistencies in the Vietnamese constituent treebank.
+- 12/2018: Released VnDT version 1.1 (VnDTv1.1), fixing several conversion errors that are caused by annotation inconsistencies in the Vietnamese constituent treebank.